 Minister Flanagan invites the public to attend Africa Day events in Dublin, Cork, Galway, Limerick and Waterford

-The Minister for Foreign Affairs and Trade, Mr. Charlie Flanagan T.D., has today (11.05.16) announced this year’s programme of events to mark Africa Day 2016, supported by Irish Aid.
+The Minister for Foreign Affairs and Trade, Mr. Charlie Flanagan T.D., has announced the Africa Day 2016 programme of events, supported by Irish Aid.
 These will include a flagship family day for 30,000 people in the grounds of Farmleigh Estate in Dublin’s Phoenix Park on Sunday, 29th May and regional events in Cork, Galway, Limerick and Waterford.

 This year’s Africa Day programme will feature free public performances by well-known African and Irish musicians, children’s entertainment, inter-generational education projects, film screenings, traditional African drumming and dance workshops and cultural performances.
 In Dublin, a free Dublin Bus shuttle bus service will operate between Heuston Bridge/Parkgate Street and Farmleigh, allowing attendees to enjoy musical acts such as renowned Irish folk group Kíla and futuristic multicultural group Ájo Arkestra, as well as an African bazaar with food, drumming, dance, hair-braiding, henna hand-painting and traditional fashion designs from a range of African countries.

 Launching Africa Day 2016, Minister Flanagan said: “I am delighted to continue our tradition of highlighting the strong connections between Ireland and the countries of Africa on Africa Day, the official day of the African Union.
 Ireland’s links to the African continent are very deep – historically many Irish missionaries worked in Africa inspiring many of today’s Irish aid workers.
 Our growing government-to-government links underpin many cutting edge development co-operation partnerships.